 To incorporate explosive movements into our leg workout we’re going to do a Bodyweight Plyo Bulgarian Split Squat which will go even further to build strong glutes and legs.

-There are two key reasons this is an important exercise to include in any bodyweight leg workout.
+There are two key reasons this is an important and effective exercise to include in any bodyweight leg workout.
 One is that you should always try to speed up what you slow down so that you don’t get stuck in only slow patterns.
 When you only train slow you eventually become slow unless you try to become more explosive and deliberate with your movements.

 The other reason explosivity is important is that it helps us train for stability of the knee in jumping and landing situations by challenging this function of the Vastus Medialis.
-Body weight exercises with jumps like this allow us to become a little more athletic in our training and to work on our balance, which should always be a goal of yours.
+Body weight leg exercises with jumps like this allow us to become a little more athletic in our training and to work on our balance, which should always be a goal of yours.

 BODYWEIGHT PLYO BULGARIAN SPLIT SQUATS

-Exercise Notes: Starting in a staggered stance, jump explosively pushing through the front leg and clap your hands under the back of the knee.
-Do 1 set of Bodyweight Plyo Bulgarian Split Squats to failure on each leg.
-Pay attention to your balance in this exercise.
+1. Starting position is in a staggered stance, perform bodyweight squats by jumping explosively pushing through the front leg and then clapping your hands under the back of the knee.

 4.)
 INSIDE AREA OF THE QUAD